Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Taking the leap to wrangle all the product content that exists throughout your organization into a single, organized place is a complex undertaking.
 No matter the size of your organization, it requires coordination across multiple stakeholders.
 Done right, it will boost your sales and decrease your overhead.
 But to get it right, you’re going to need what we at Salsify call a Strike Team.
-That’s our term for a cross-functional team responsible creating those critical processes needed for successful product content management within your organization.
+That’s our term for a cross-functional team responsible creating those critical processes needed for successful product experience management within your organization.
 This group needs to be ready to sprint, deliver some quick wins, and drive change throughout your organization.

 Captaining an awesome Customer Success team and being part of cross-functional strike teams both at Salsify and during my time doing projects with the NFL, I have seen first-hand that the most successful projects are the results of the hard work of many and a shared vision by all.
 The foundation for a great Strike Team has four key pillars: